flomar/QCrypTool/DEVELOPERS.md

 ### Preparing The Environment

-None of the steps described in this section are mandatory for building QCrypTool.
-But if you skip these steps, sooner or later you'll run into problems when trying to deal with the context help or the self-extracting installer executables.
+#### Creating The Build Folder

+You have to create the folder **ROOT/build/QCrypTool** where ROOT is the root of the Git repository.

+You can tell you've created the folder on the right level if the ROOT folder contains both a "build" and a "trunk" folder.

+#### Making Git And Pythong Available

-First you have to put both Git and Python into your **PATH** variable.
-If you fire up a terminal and typing "git" or "python" doesn't yield any errors, you're good to go.
+You have to put both Git and Python into your **PATH** variable.

+If you fire up a terminal and typing "git" or "python" doesn't yield any errors, you know you're good to go.

+#### Defining Additional Environment Variables

-Then you have to define a few additional environment variables: **QTINSTALLERFRAMEWORKDIR**, **QTINSTALLATIONDIR**, and **BUILDDIR**.
+You have to define a few additional environment variables: **QTINSTALLERFRAMEWORKDIR**, **QTINSTALLATIONDIR**, and **BUILDDIR**.

+The **QTINSTALLERFRAMEWORKDIR** variable must point to the Qt Installer Framework which you have installed with your Qt distribution.

+The **QTINSTALLATIONDIR** variable must point to the Qt distribution you have installed.

+The **BUILDDIR** must point to the build directory you have created earlier.

+The following commands give you an idea of how this works under Windows.
+It is particularly important which level the environment variables point to:

+- set QTINSTALLERFRAMEWORKDIR=C:\Qt\Tools\QtInstallerFramework\2.0
+- set QTINSTALLATIONDIR=C:\Qt\5.8\msvc2015_64
+- set BUILDDIR=C:\QCrypTool\build

+#### Configuring Qt Creator

+Fire up "QCrypTool.pro" using Qt Creator.

+TODO: setting "Working Directory" and "Build Directory" for both "Debug" and "Release"

+TODO: invoking "UpdateBuildInformation.py PREBUILD/POSTBUILD" for "Debug"

+### Creating Translations

+TODO

+### Creating Help

+TODO

+### Building QCrypTool

 TODO